 “At this point, you have started a relationship.
 You are turning over a substantial amount of private information.
 The decision usually has been made in your mind to use this person for the loan,” Bogan says.

-Often, once borrowers start the preapproval process with a lender, they often use the same one for their home loan.
+Often, once borrowers start the preapproval process with a lender, they use the same one for their home loan.

 But it’s a competitive industry and you’re not locked in.
 If you find better mortgage options with another lender — for example, a better mortgage rate or better loan terms — then it’s worth considering making the switch.